ashwinpo/watsonx-gov-lab/index.md

    - Business Entities: Add State Farm Corp which is a glossary of business entities we've created as a sample

 3. Click "Save" to establish the AI use case.
 ![New AI Use Case](./assets/New_AI_Use_Case.png)

+5. An AI use case can reference multiple machine learning models that you can use to solve business problems.
+Then, data engineers and model evaluators can add models to the model use case and track the model as it progresses through its lifecycle.
+We will look more into the capabilities of the governance console at a later point, but for now just examine the left hamburger menu of the governance console.
+6. Return to the previous tab which will have "IBM Cloud Pak for Data" in the top left.

 ## Step 3: Track the Model in watsonx.governance

 **Role: Data Scientist or ML Engineer**

+1. Ensure you are back in the tab with "IBM Cloud Pak for Data" in the top left.
+Simply login in a new tab if you lost this screen.
-1. Expand the left hamburger menu, and go to Projects.
+2. Expand the left hamburger menu, and go to Projects.
 If you created your own project, select that project.
 Otherwise, select the Project named "Lab Sample - Home Pricing".
-2. Click on the model "HomePricing_LR".
+3. Click on the model "HomePricing_LR".
 **Note**: These next steps may already be done if you are using the Lab Sample project.
 4. Click "Track asset" to associate it with your AI use case.
 ![Track Model](./assets/AI_fact_not_tracked.png)